Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/double-down-on-the-basics-of-web-development.md

 ## The godfather of web development

-Oof, I might get some hate for this title, but to me, HTML is the absolute godfather of web development.
+Oof, I might get some hate for this title, but HTML is the absolute godfather of web development.

 Meaning: